neh-codes/neh-codes/README.md

 </div>

-- 👨‍💻 I am a web developer with focus on building quality websites and applications.
-I work at Würth, as a Web Dev.
+- 👨‍💻 I am a frontend developer with focus on building quality websites and applications.
+I work as a Web Dev.
 I build personal projects during my free time.
 Please go through my repos and you might come across something useful.

 - 📫 The best way to reach me over is [Linkedin](https://www.linkedin.com/in/neha-keskar-b9206b217/).
 You can also send me a mail to nehakeskar48@gmail.com.